York Revolution

 The York Revolution is an American professional minor-league baseball team based in York, Pennsylvania.
 It is a member of the North Division of the Atlantic League of Professional Baseball, an independent "partner league" of Major League Baseball.
-The Revolution has played its home games at WellSpan Park, located in the Arch Street neighborhood, since 2007.
-The team has won the league championship three times, most recently over the Long Island Ducks on September 29, 2017.
+The Revolution plays its home games at WellSpan Park, which opened in the surrounding Arch Street neighborhood in 2007.
+The team has won the league championship five times, most recently over the High Point Rockers on October 1, 2025.

-Before the Revolution's inaugural season, baseball fans in York had waited 38 years for the return of the sport since the York White Roses folded after the 1969 season.
-In 2006, Yorkers chose the name "Revolution" in a team-sponsored fan ballot.
-The name originally referred to the city's colonial heritage, especially because the Continental Congress passed the Articles of Confederation in York during the Revolutionary War.
-At the time of the American Revolution, York was one of the first capitals of the United States.
-In 2012, the Revolution unveiled a new brand to emphasize York's more recent contributions to the Industrial Revolution with a secondary emphasis on patriotism.
-The region is home to industrial manufacturers such as Harley-Davidson, Stauffer's, and York International/Johnson Controls.
-Many Yorkers also see the Revolution name as a symbol of the city's renaissance efforts.
+Before the Revolution's inaugural season, baseball fans in York had waited almost four decades for the return of professional baseball to their city.

+In 2012, the Revolution franchise/team introduced a new brand and logo to also emphasize York's contributions to American history in the Industrial Revolution of the early 19th century, with a secondary emphasis on patriotism.
+The southeast Pennsylvania region is home to many industrial manufacturers such as Harley-Davidson, Stauffer's, and York International/Johnson Controls.

 History of York baseball

 York White Roses

-The York White Roses, also known as the York Pirates in their last two seasons of existence, played from 1884 to 1969.
-The White Roses were bitter rivals of the Red Roses of the nearby city of Lancaster.
-Both teams were named after the two factions of England's historic Wars of the Roses.
+The York White Roses (known as the York Pirates in their last two seasons of existence, because of their affiliation then with Major League Baseball's Pittsburgh Pirates), played for 85 years in York from 1884 to 1969.
+The White Roses were bitter rivals of the Lancaster Red Roses baseball team of Lancaster, Pennsylvania, county seat and largest town in adjacent Lancaster County to the east.
+Both teams were named after the two warring 15th-century royal houses and political factions from the historic cities of York and Lancaster in the Kingdom of England's 32-years-long civil war in the Wars of the Roses (1455–1487).